How to Assemble the Perfect Garden Shed with Ease

 Your garden shed’s assembly instructions will provide plenty of detail regarding the assembly of each individual panel on your garden shed, so follow those instructions closely.
 Assemble your side, rear, and front panels before erecting anything.
 You’ll need each panel to hold each other up as you begin to fasten everything in place.
 Walls for wooden sheds will be a little more labour intensive than for steel or aluminium sheds, and certainly for plastic sheds.

-Lay your wall pieces out on a flat surface (preferably not on the foundation itself) and begin by attaching the wall sheets to the top and bottom plates.
+Lay your wall pieces out on a flat surface (preferably not on the foundation itself) and begin by attaching the wall sheets to the top and bottom timber plates.
 The plates provide a core framework for your shed.
 The bottom frame will help support the shed atop its foundation and the top plate will help to support the roof.
-Wooden sheds will fix timber panels to these plates, while steel and aluminium sheds will fix sheets of siding.
 Once you’ve assembled all four sides of your shed, assemble the roof panels, the door, and any window structures that might be included.

 3. Erect and secure